LiveOIBench: Can Large Language Models Outperform Human Contestants in Informatics Olympiads?: In-Depth Analyses of Model Behavior and Error Patterns

 \subsection{Reasoning Trace Analyses: Stronger Models Allocate Reasoning Tokens More Strategically}

 To better understand how thinking models solve challenging competitive coding problems, we conduct a detailed analysis on models' reasoning traces.
-Inspired by prior work \citep{gandhi2025cognitivebehaviorsenableselfimproving, ahmad2025opencodereasoningadvancingdatadistillation} on reasoning behavior analysis, we categorize models’ reasoning traces into eight behaviors and classify them into five groups as shown in Figure \ref{fig:reasoning-behaviors}.
+Inspired by prior work \citep{gandhi2025cognitivebehaviorsenableselfimproving, ahmad2025opencodereasoningadvancingdatadistillation} on reasoning behavior analysis, we categorize models’ reasoning traces into eight behaviors and classify them into five groups as shown in Figure~\ref{fig:reasoning-behaviors}.
 Each trace is segmented into shorter chunks and annotated using GPT-OSS-120B.
 More details on the annotation prompt and implementation can be found in Appendix \ref{appx:reasoning}.

-\textbf{GPT-OSS-120B increases exploration and analysis with problem difficulty, yet maintains stable exploration levels across reasoning budgets.} In Figure~\ref{fig:reasoning-behaviors-difficulty}, on more challenging problems, GPT-OSS-120B-High devotes significantly more effort to exploration—searching for viable solution paths—and deeper problem analysis, simultaneously reducing the tokens spent on initial planning and verification.
-This indicates that initial problem structuring behaviors are typically conducted early and not revisited extensively once a potential solution path is identified.
-Notably, even when provided with increased reasoning budgets (from low to high reasoning effort), as shown in Figure~\ref{fig:reasoning-behaviors-effort}, GPT-OSS-120B strategically allocates extra tokens toward analysis, implementation, and verification, rather than further exploration.
-By maintaining stable exploration levels despite increased reasoning resources, the model mitigates excessive pivoting, a critical behavior that could otherwise lead to inefficient or incomplete reasoning traces, or ``underthink''~\citep{DBLP:journals/corr/abs-2506-06941}.
+\textbf{GPT-OSS-120B increases exploration and analysis with problem difficulty, yet maintains stable exploration levels across reasoning budgets.} In Figure~\ref{fig:reasoning-behaviors-difficulty}, on more challenging problems, GPT-OSS-120B-High devotes significantly more effort to exploration and deeper problem analysis, while it spends fewer tokens on initial planning and verification.
+This indicates that initial problem-structuring behaviors are typically conducted early and not revisited extensively once a potential solution path is identified.
+Notably, even when provided with increased reasoning budgets (from low to high effort), as shown in Figure~\ref{fig:reasoning-behaviors-effort}, GPT-OSS-120B strategically allocates extra tokens toward analysis, implementation, and verification, rather than further exploration.
+By maintaining stable exploration levels despite increased reasoning resources, the model mitigates excessive pivoting, a critical behavior that could lead to inefficient reasoning traces, or ``underthinking''~\citep{DBLP:journals/corr/abs-2506-06941}.